rita-barbosa/LAPR4-2324/docs/sb_us_1003/readme.md

     sequential.
 If the previous job opening from the same customer was made in a different session, then the current session does not have access to its job reference, so it must be retrieved from the job openings' repository database.
 >
-> * Entities have their Customer Manager email as an attribute, so by using the email we can track which entities are assigned
+> * Customers have their Customer Manager email as an attribute, so by using the email we can track which entities are assigned
 >   to said user and retrieve their costumer codes.
 This is all stored in the database represented by the repository.